Achievable logoAchievable logo

 • Dehydration risks:

-• >2% body weight loss from sweat impairs performance.
+• Losing >2% of body weight from sweat impairs performance.

 • Symptoms include increased core temperature, heart rate, and perceived exertion.